 Reserves and Resources

-Granite’s estimated resources-in-place at Ferguson exceed 479 million boe (average 30°-32° API), comprising 222.1 million bbls of discovered oil initially in place and a further 257.2 million bbls of undiscovered oil initially in place in the Upper Bakken siltstone.
+Granite’s resources-in-place at Ferguson, as estimated by independent reserve auditors, Sproule Associates Limited, were estimated to exceed 479 million boe (average 30°-32° API), comprising 222.1 million bbls of discovered oil initially in place and a further 257.2 million bbls of undiscovered oil initially in place in the Upper Bakken siltstone.
 The above figures are extracts from an independent resource evaluation performed by Sproule Associates Ltd. for Granite’s predecessor company, DeeThree Exploration Ltd., as at July 31, 2012.

 Definitions of Oil and Gas Resources